mmann1123/YouthMappersAcademy/11-Planning a Field Project.md

 ---

-# Module 11: Planning a Field Project
+# Planning a Field Project

 Welcome to Course 11 of the YouthMappers Academy.
 In this course, you will learn how to craft a problem statement to help you articulate the specific goals of your research and the data necessary to achieve them.